tv2-oss/bifrost-gateway-controller/doc/motivation-and-overall-design.md

 standard API and is [widely
 supported](https://gateway-api.sigs.k8s.io/implementations/).

-**The *gateway-controller* presents the gateway API to users as the sole interface for network datapath definition.** This is the only interface users need to know and it fully supports a GitOps-based workflow.
+**The *bifrost-gateway-controller* presents the gateway API to users as the sole interface for network datapath definition.** This is the only interface users need to know and it fully supports a GitOps-based workflow.
 Users do not need to work with Terraform or generally know how the Gateway API is implemented by the platform.
-For features beyond the core gateway API, the *gateway-controller* applies [GEP-713 policy attachments](https://gateway-api.sigs.k8s.io/geps/gep-713)
+For features beyond the core gateway API, the *bifrost-gateway-controller* applies [GEP-713 policy attachments](https://gateway-api.sigs.k8s.io/geps/gep-713)

-The Gateway API does not cover concerns such as DNS or web application firewall (WAF) configuration. **The *gateway-controller* implements concerns beyond Gateway API scope using configuration in `GatewayClass` resources.** E.g., a specific `GatewayClass` defines a specific set of WAF rules.
+The Gateway API does not cover concerns such as DNS or web application firewall (WAF) configuration. **The *bifrost-gateway-controller* implements concerns beyond Gateway API scope using configuration in `GatewayClass` resources.** E.g., a specific `GatewayClass` defines a specific set of WAF rules.
 This is very similar to how Kubernetes